9 Days: Plot

-Noting that Captain Holt (Andre Braugher) feels lonely while Kevin is in Paris, Jake (Andy Samberg) decides to cheer him up by suggesting they take on the cold case of a criminal that was left on his desk.
+Noting that Captain Holt (Andre Braugher) feels lonely while Kevin is in Paris on sabbatical, Jake (Andy Samberg) decides to cheer him up by suggesting they take on the cold case of a criminal that was left on his desk.
 Holt accepts the case.

 While following someone related to the criminal, Jake and Holt are exposed to mumps and are forced to be quarantined at Holt's house to work on the case for 9 days.
 As time progresses, their salivary glands become inflamed.
 After a few days, Jake finally confesses to Holt that he brought up the case to keep Holt occupied.
 They fight over this for the rest of the night.
 Amy (Melissa Fumero) later has both of them make amends once Holt learns that Jake did it to make him feel accompanied.
 They ultimately discover their smoking gun through a fake recipe for baked ziti.
 After they heal, Holt thanks Jake for the week.

 Meanwhile, due to Holt's medical leave, Terry (Terry Crews) assumes charge of the precinct.
-However, his leadership is jeopardized due to the stubbornness of Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller), who refuse to work after Terry took their sandwich and the fact he destroyed Holt's office by angrily shutting the door.
+However, his leadership is jeopardized due to the stubbornness of Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller), who refuse to work after Terry took the sandwich they were adjuring over, and the fact he destroyed Holt's office by angrily shutting the door.
 Later, he manages to get Hitchcock and Scully to work and fixes the office.

 Meanwhile, Boyle (Joe Lo Truglio) is mourning the loss of his dog, Jason.
-After several failing attempts to get him to move on, Rosa (Stephanie Beatriz) organizes a proper funeral for Jason.
+Rosa (Stephanie Beatriz) attempts to get him to move on so they can work on a case, even going out of her way to get him a new one named Arlo, but Boyle refutes her advances and coldhearted approach.
+After Rosa ends up adopting Arlo, she understands how important Jason was to Boyle and organizes a proper funeral to help him grieve.